OneSchool access management and use procedure

 - access is not granted to non-departmental employees, such as school-based youth health nurses, visitors, volunteers, school-based police officers, and chaplains

-- access levels are appropriate and proportionate to a user’s role
+- access levels are necessary, appropriate and proportionate to a user’s role

 - ongoing monitoring to ensure OneSchool access is confined to those who require it